An annotated bibliography for comparative prime number theory: Notation related to number theory and real analysis

 An easy change of variables shows that the logarithmic density of $\cS$ equals the natural density of the set $\log \cS = \{ \log t\colon t\in \cS \}$.
 Moreover, a partial summation argument shows that if the natural density $\mathfrak d(\cS)$ exists, then the logarithmic density $\delta(\cS)$ also exists and has the same value.
 However, there are sets whose natural density does not exist but whose logarithmic density does exist; for example, the union (over $k\in\N$) of the intervals $[10^{2k-1},10^{2k})$ has logarithmic density equal to~$\frac12$ but does not have a natural density.

 We will use many variants of this logarithmic density notation.
 If $f_1,\ldots,f_r$ are functions from $(1,\infty)$ to~$\R$, then we define the shorthand notation

 For example, $\delta(\li,\pi)$ is the logarithmic density of the set of real numbers $x>1$ for which $\li(x) > \pi(x)$.
-Certain special cases of this notation get even further shorthand.
+Certain special cases of this notation can be even further abbreviated.
 For example, let $q$ be a positive integer, and let $a_1,\ldots,a_r$ be distinct reduced residues\mod q.
 Then we define

 We also define

 and similarly for $\delta_{q;\cR,\cN}$ (these definitions are sensible when $q$ has primitive roots).

 Finally, we define the upper and lower logarithmic densities of $\cS$ (which always exist) as